jwtd/grunt-jira-actions/README.md

         6 = Epic
         7 = Story
         8 = Technical Task
-    - `subject` - Default is the project name specified in package.json (displayed in the story's subject)
-    - `body` - Path to a file whose contents will be the body of the story
     - `state` - The transition id that the story should end up in.
-Default is 1 which is 'open'
+Default is 1 which is Open.
+    - `summary` - Default is the project name specified in package.json (displayed in the story's subject)
+    - `description` - Path to a file whose contents will be the body of the story
+    - OTHER attributes specified in `issue` will be passed directly to Jira via the fields collection in the JSON.
+For more details check [developer.atlassian.com](https://developer.atlassian.com/display/JIRADEV/JIRA+REST+API+Example+-+Create+Issue)

 ## Contact, feedback and bugs